yasinalm/gramme/README.md

 ### Prerequisites

 <!-- We recommend using a [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) to avoid dependency conflicts. -->
-We recommend to create a virtual environment with Python 3.8 `conda create -n mmsfm python=3.8 anaconda`.
+We recommend creating a virtual environment with Python 3.8 `conda create -n mmsfm python=3.8 anaconda`.
 Using a fresh [Anaconda](https://www.anaconda.com/download/) distribution, you can install the dependencies with:
 ```shell
 conda install pytorch=1.8.2 torchvision=0.9.1 cudatoolkit=10.2 -c pytorch